Amphiluke/lindsvg/README.md

 let {multiPathData, minX, minY, width, height} = getMultiPathSVGData(lsParams);
 ```

-If an attribute array contains less elements than the maximum branching depth (e.g. see `stroke-linecap` in the example above), the missing items are considered equal to the last one.
+If an attribute array contains fewer elements than the maximum branching depth (e.g. see `stroke-linecap` in the example above), the missing items are implicitly made equal to the last one.
 So you don’t need to repeat the same value in the end of the list.

 The property `multiPathData` in the object returned by `getMultiPathSVGData` is a _list_ of path data for every `<path>` element.
 The list is sorted in the order of increasing branch level (the deeper the branch the higher the index in the array).